Term Life Insurance Quotes

 Guaranteed Issue

-Guaranteed Issue life insurance is insurance that is offered to any eligible applicant without regards to their health status.
-More often than not, this is for people who are in poor health.
-On average, guaranteed issue policies are usually small in face value, often below $25,000.
+Guaranteed-issue life insurance is offered to any eligible applicant regardless of their health status.
+It is most often for people in poor health.
+On average, guaranteed-issue policies are small in face value, often below $25,000.

-In this type of underwriting process, there is no medical exam, and no health questions, making the process very fast, but making the rates equally expensive as a result.
+In this type of underwriting process, there is no medical exam and no health questions, making the process very fast but making the rates equally expensive.

-Usually, the application process can take as little as a few minutes, but can take up to a few weeks in some instances.
+The application process can usually take as little as a few minutes but can take up to a few weeks in some instances.

 Simplified Issue